Ron Nicol

 Ronald L. Nicol (born June 30, 1953) is an American business executive, management consultant, and former submarine naval officer.
 Between 1987 and 2019, he was employed by Boston Consulting Group, most recently the global leader of the firms technology, media, and communications practice.
-In 2016, he was the director of the agency action team in President-elect Donald J. Trump's administration transition.
+In 2016, he was the director of the agency action team in President-elect Donald Trump's administration transition.

 Early life and education

 Nicol grew up in Maryland and attended Beall High School in Frostburg, Maryland.
 He received his BS in physics from the United States Naval Academy.
 Nicol was on active duty for seven years, teaching nuclear engineering and serving aboard a ballistic missile submarine.
 He attended Duke University's Fuqua School of Business with financial assistance from his employer and the G.I.
 Bill, graduating with an MBA in 1986.
 He later served in the Naval Reserve and attained the rank of lieutenant commander.

 United States Naval Academy career and naval career

 Nicol graduated from the United States Naval Academy in 1975 with honors.
 He ranked #7 in the class with a 3.88/4.00 (GPA) in physics.
 He was a recipient of the Congressional Medal of Honor Society Prize for outstanding academic work at the academy.
 After graduation, he conducted research in plasma physics at the United States Naval Research Laboratory.

 Nicol was assigned to the USS Mariano G. Vallejo (SSBN-658) following nuclear power school.
 While on board he was qualified as officer of the deck (OOD), engineering officer of the watch (EOOW), engineering duty officer (EDO), and command duty officer.
 His final assignment was as main propulsion assistant (MPA) on the submarine.
 He successfully completed the Chief Engineers Exam and was so designated by Naval Reactors.

 Nicol was detailed to the Nuclear Power School where he served as an instructor.
 Nicol departed active duty in 1982 and then remained in the Naval Reserves, assigned to COMSUBLANT.
 Nicol entered retired Reserve status in 1995.

 Nicol was named a 2023 Distinguished Graduate of the United States Naval Academy.
 This award is given to 5 living alumni from the more than 50,000 living alumni on an annual basis.